PRODUCTION & Curation

 a fascinating departure from the normal performance experience

-In the end, CRAWL is more than a roving arts showcase; CRAWL is an artist-first community that actively seeks to imagine an alternative, forward-thinking vision of arts presentation.
+More than a roving arts showcase, CRAWL was an artist-first community that imagined an alternative, forward-thinking vision of arts presentation.

 the middle passageart in obscura

 The orchestration of darkness and light produces layers which dig far beyond the visual.